pdjr-signalk-plugins/sunphases/README.md

 ## Background

-Quite a few things I want to automate on my ship depend upon having some notion of daytime, nightime and the transition between the two.
+Quite a few things I want to automate on my ship depend upon having some notion of the phases of a day.

-In some situations I want to turn on my anchor light at dusk and turn it off at dawn; or maybe ring eight-bells at midday.
+For example, there are times when I want to turn on my anchor light at dusk and turn it off at dawn; or maybe ring eight-bells at midday.
 Whatever.

-Sometimes the dawn/dusk transition is detected by a sensor or by monitoring the output of a solar installation, but my preferred solution is based on computation around vessel position.

 ## Description